Dorivika/Go-Blockchain/README.md

 # Bitcoin BLockchain in Go (Kinda)
 Since this is first try at this implementation, I tried to approach at it with my own perpective but that won't mean it lacks basic functionalities.

 ### Some of the Key Features include Consensus Algorithm, Wallets, Database, Merkle Tree and many more.
+WIP so everything will get better.

 ## Functionalities and Design Choices :
 1. Uses CLI for interaction with the Blockchain.